-- > Which detection corresponds to which object? - Prediction - > Where will the tracked object be in the next time step?
+- Prediction - Where will the tracked object be in the next time step?
+Lectures 5-7

 Motion Correspondence

 - Motion correspondence problem

 - Do two measurements at different times originate from the same object?

 - Why is it hard?

 - First make predictions for the expected locations of the current set of objects

 - Match predictions to actual measurements

 - This is where ambiguities may arise...